Part 3 - Across London Visual Marathon - East India DLR to Canary Wharf Station - 2 Km

 Start at East India DLR Station and finish at Canary Wharf Underground station (Eastside)

 The Google map and the summary video are useful to have open when doing these Photoruns.
-They will help you remember what the route looks like and prevent you from getting lost.
+They will help you remember the route and prevent you from getting lost.

-This short video gives a quick overview of the route and the sights and then shows you what the route would look like if you were running it at about 25 mph.
+This short video (2:31 minutes) gives a quick overview of the route and the sights and then shows you what the route would look like if you were running it at about 25 mph.
+It's a great way of getting familiar with the route before you do it for real.

 Take a virtual tour of the area and see it virtually in 360.
 Just click on the location icons on the map, and you will be transported to the location.
 You can then look around and get a sense of space and place before you experience it first-hand.